huggingface/blog/fhe-endpoints.md

 ## Pre-compiled models available today

 For now, we have prepared a few pre-compiled models as examples, hoping the community will extend this soon.
-Pre-compiled models can be found by searching [concrete-ml](https://huggingface.co/models?other=concrete-ml) or [FHE](https://huggingface.co/models?other=FHE) tags.
+Pre-compiled models can be found by searching for the [concrete-ml](https://huggingface.co/models?other=concrete-ml) or [FHE](https://huggingface.co/models?other=FHE) tags.

 | Model kind  | Dataset  | Execution time on HF Endpoint  |
 |---|---|---|